25 Easy Bedtime Snacks For Toddlers

 If your little one has a space of 90 minutes or more between dinner time and bedtime, then a bedtime snack might be a good idea.

-Just make sure there’s a decent gap between dinner and snack time so that your child doesn’t refuse dinner knowing that something better is on it’s way soon.
+Just make sure there’s a decent gap between dinner and snack time so that your child doesn’t refuse dinner knowing that something better is on its way soon.

-Are they hungry or just stalling bedtime?
+Hungry or just stalling bedtime?

 To avoid this, offer a bedtime snack at least 30 minutes before bed at a set time each night and make it part of your bedtime routine (e.g. bath, PJs, snack, teeth, bed, story, sleep…).

-In our house, if my kids say they’re hungry right before bed, we offer them a banana.
+If my kids say they’re hungry right before bed, we offer them a banana.

 That way, it’s not something they’re really going to be too bothered about unless they’re actually hungry (although it never ceases to amaze me the extent they’ll go to just to stay up another 5 minutes!).